pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 (Picture of the fog)

-Despite a somewhat rocky beginning, I am happy that the atmosphere did open up, especially by the second day, and people were able to share and participate in what mattered to them.

-# A _global_ commons?

-During this workshop there was a main track, which Jeroen Bosman and Bianca Kramer expertly put together, that was needed to fulfill some of the original Helmsley grant requirements of _putting the pieces of the Scholarly Commons together_.
+During this workshop there was a main track that was needed to fulfill some of the original Helmsley grant requirements, which Jeroen Bosman and Bianca Kramer expertly put together, designed around the theme of _putting the pieces together_.
 At many points in the program there was also the opportunity for any of the participants to create an unworkshop session about any topic they wanted to discuss.
+Despite a somewhat rocky beginning, I am happy that the atmosphere did eventually open up, and people were able to share and participate in what mattered to them.
 I tried to bounce around these unworkshops and the main track, learning as much as I could.
-Good conversations were taking place at all of them.
+Good conversations were taking place at all of them!
+But there were a few themes that I had been mulling, and questions for which I have been trying to find answers, that I want to explore and discuss further in this post, so here's a breakdown:

+1. Table of Contents
+{:toc}

+# A _global_ commons?

-One unworkshop that especially stood out to me, and apparently to [many other workshop attendees][april], was a workshop led by [Ravi Murugesan][ravi] about building a commons for scholarship in the Global South.
-Since I have never lived in the Global South and I'm an unaffiliated researcher, I have a lot to learn about the challenges that professional researchers face day-by-day around the world (though I've heard great things about the widespread culture of Open Access (e.g. [SciELO]) in South America, and other similar initiatives happening around the world).
+One unworkshop that especially stood out to me, and apparently to [many other workshop attendees][april], was a workshop led by [Ravi Murugesan][ravi] about _incorporating scholarly attitudes from the Global South to develop the commons_.
+Since I have never lived in the Global South and I've never worked as an institutional researcher, I have a lot to learn about the challenges that professional researchers face day-by-day around the world (though I've heard great things about the widespread culture of Open Access (e.g. [SciELO]) in South America, and other similar initiatives happening around the world).
 It was an wonderfully mind-opening experience for me.
 I found out that there is a lot of leftover cruft from the colonialization of the world over the past couple hundred years by various cultures (mostly by the more developed countries of the [Global North]), and the effects of these experiences still linger and extend deeply into the researcher's life at the academy.
 Many are resentful and feel like the North is trying to push their own ways of doing things upon others, without them having a say in what is going on.
 For many researchers in the South, institutional funding is given predominantly to solve local problems, yet the ultimate prize is to have an article published in a Northern journal.
 All this inequity has lead to serious pressures and real problems for researchers of all kinds.

-<span class="newthought">Several of us on the steering committee thought</span>
-it was a cool coincidence that this workshop so far has been Spanish themed.
+Several of us on the steering committee thought it was a cool coincidence that this workshop so far has been Spanish themed.
 We went from Madrid to San Diego, and were able to use the colors of each city flag in designing the workshop logos, and it just worked.
 But looking at [the map above](#fig:journey-of-defining) from more of an _evil_ point of view, our journey from Madrid to San Diego could be thought of as a journey of _conquest_.
 Isn't this path the same path that [Juan Rodríguez Cabrillo][cabrillo] and [others][vizcaino] took as they claimed land for Spain?